kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 This controller seeks to empty all objects from a namespace when it is deleted.
 Discovery failures cause NLC to be unable to tell if objects of a given resource are present in a namespace.
-It fails safe, meaning it refuses to delete the namespace until it can verify it is empty: this causes slowness deleteing namespaces that is a common source of complaint.
+It fails safe, meaning it refuses to delete the namespace until it can verify it is empty: this causes slowness deleting namespaces that is a common source of complaint.

 Additionally, if the NLC knows about a resource that the apiserver it is talking